As described in Architecture, RAW is composed of the following components:

 “RAW Credentials”, which is responsible for holding access credentials to source systems;

-“RAW Storage”, which is responsible for managing cached data, views, materialized views, tables and other temporary data.
+“RAW Storage”, which is responsible for managing cached data, views, materialized views and other temporary data.

 RAW can be adapted to multiple deployment configurations.
 This is achieved by using different implementations of components.
 For instance, the “RAW Storage” service has multiple implementations, whether the storage location is a local file system, HDFS or S3.
 The standard product features included in RAW for each of these components is described below.